 In such cases, the actual taxable result is specifically adapted in two essential points: on the one hand the accelerated 1/15 depreciation must be recalculated to a normal rate of depreciation, on the other hand, if legal restrictions on income exist, market-based rents can be used instead of actual rents.
-Tax benefits such as the 15% special deduction for eco-investments are also cancelled out in the forecast calculation
+Tax benefits such as the 15% special deduction for eco-investments and the impact of events such as COVID-19 are also cancelled out in the forecast calculation.

 8.9.
-Compensation for the implementation of servitudes
+Compensation for the implementation of servitudes and measures to prevent flood damage

-Since the tax treatment of consideration received in connection with the granting of pipeline easements is not unambiguous and difficult to qualify, a 10% flat rate withholding tax is collected as final taxation for such consideration.
-The flat tax applies to any consideration paid by certain operators of infrastructure.
+Since the tax treatment of consideration received in connection with the granting of pipeline easements is not unambiguous and difficult to qualify, a 10% withholding tax (flat rate) was introduced with the "Jahressteuergesetz 2018" for such income received as of 1 January 2019.
+This provision has now been extended to include measures to prevent flood damage.
 Standard taxation is of course also possible in this case.